About CNAME records

-When using Google for Work services, you might need to add a CNAME record to your domain's DNS settings to customize a web address, verify domain ownership, or reset your administrator password.
+When using Google Cloud services, you might need to add a CNAME record to your domain's DNS settings to customize a web address, verify domain ownership, or reset your administrator password.
 See below to learn more and add CNAME records now.When should I add a CNAME record?

-- Verify domain ownership when you sign up your domain for a Google for Work product.
+- Verify domain ownership when you sign up your domain for a Google Cloud product.

 - Customize a web address for a web site built with Google Sites.

-- Customize a service address for Gmail, Google Calendar, or another Google for Work service.
+- Customize a service address for Gmail, Google Calendar, or another Google Cloud service.

 - Reset the administrator password if you've forgotten the password to accessing your Google Admin console.